 Budgeting can take some work to get just right.
-One of the common areas that trips people up is understanding exactly how much you spend each month.
+One area that often trips people up is understanding exactly how much they spend each month.
 Figuring that out can take some trial and error as well as fine-tuning.
-And even if things are humming along well for a few months, you can suddenly get hit with a surprise bill or a colossal credit-card statement that jeopardizes your finances.
+And even if things are humming along well for a few months, you can suddenly get hit with a surprise bill or a colossal credit card statement that jeopardizes your finances.

-To help avoid that scenario and make budgeting easier, it can be wise to consider some of the items that are all too often omitted from the expenses list when accounting for one’s money.
-This can really ensure that your hard work managing your finances stays on track.
+To help avoid that scenario and make budgeting easier, it’s important to consider some of the items that are often omitted from the expenses list when people set up budgets.
+This can help ensure that your hard work managing your finances stays on track.

 Read on to learn about commonly overlooked expenditures and how to work them into your budget.
 That way, you’ll know exactly where your money is going, which can help you avoid debt.

-What Are Some Expenses That Are Commonly Budgeted?
+What Are Some Expenses That Are Commonly Budgeted For?

 When thinking about a basic living expenses budget, some items are so major, recurring, and important that it would be hard to overlook them.
 These likely include: